 One type of alternative CD, however, is a callable CD, which can be closed by the issuer before its maturity date and often features above-average interest rates.
 Callable CDs have disadvantages, too, so it’s important to understand how they work.

 - Callable CDs have the potential to earn higher interest rates than traditional CDs, but they come with the risk that the issuer can take back the CD before the maturity date.

 - If the bank takes back your callable CD early, you'll still receive its full principal and the interest earned up to that point.

 - As with traditional CDs, banks typically charge early withdrawal penalties for callable CDs when you need to access the funds early.

 What is a callable CD?

-If your CD is redeemed before it reaches maturity, you will still receive your full principal and interest earned.
-However, you won’t earn all the interest you initially planned for and will have to reinvest your money somewhere else — potentially at a lower rate.
+If the bank redeems your CD before it reaches maturity, you’ll still receive your full principal and the interest it has earned up to that point.
+However, you won’t earn all the interest you initially planned for and will have to reinvest somewhere else — potentially at a lower rate.

 How callable CDs work